Divsatwork/Cable-Operator/README.md

 # Cable-Operator
-A simple and effective solutions for all the cable vendors to simply replace the
+A simple and effective solutions for all the cable vendors to simply replace the traditional pen-paper system.

 Running:
 This program uses Java at front end and MySQL at the back end.
 Please make sure you have Java libraries and MySQL Database manager installed.